benshope/PyOpenCL-Tutorial/README.md

 # PyOpenCL Inline Comments Tutorial

-This is an introduction to parallel computation with Python and OpenCL.
-The tutorial is composed of a numbered series of PyOpenCL programs with extensive inline comments.
+Welcome to an introduction to parallel computation with Python and OpenCL.
+This tutorial is composed of a numbered series of PyOpenCL scripts, each with extensive inline comments.

 ## About The Comments